 One approach to assessing the value of knowledge is to identify the various touchpoints in the customer life cycle and determine potential “churn points”—situations that may make customers switch to another company.
 This exercise also helps identify other opportunities to improve customer experience via knowledge management.
 Having identified the touchpoints that have the greatest potential value associated with them—either positive or negative—the second step is to determine the frequency of these churn points.
 High value and high volume situations deserve the most attention.

 Step 3: Setting content boundaries

 When defining the scope of the knowledge base, the most common mistake is to try to include too much.
-Overly ambitious deployments almost always result in what’s called “the Swiss cheese problem”—a knowledge base that is solid in places, but full of holes.
+Overly ambitious deployments almost always result in what’s called “the Swiss cheese problem”—a KB that is solid in places, but full of holes.
 This is a recipe for failure, because if users can’t find the answers they want most of the time, or get the wrong answers, they will quickly stop using the system.
 It is better to be thorough with a limited area than to cover a broad area superficially.
 For instance, for an enterprise that sells printers, scanners, fax machines, and copiers, the best approach would be to cover one product line thoroughly, rather than all products at once.